 Madikwe has an amazing game viewing experience, similar to that of the reserves found close to Kruger National Park.
 The Big Five are easy to find, however, leopards are harder to spot.
 It is an excellent place to see Wild Dogs.More About the Wildlife

-In the region where Madikwe is located, a shift from the Kalahari thornveld and bushveld can be seen.
+In the region where Madikwe is located, a shift from the Kalahari thornveld and bushveld occurs.
 Rocky outcrops are abundant and towards the south lies the view of the Dwarsberg Mountains.

 Best Time to Visit